-In this project the goal is to estimate these parameters based on the NIRS values.
-Allowing experts to easily make a diagnose for OH.
+In this project, the goal is to estimate these parameters based on the NIRS values.
+Allowing experts to easily make a diagnosis for OH.

 The data consist of 41 subjects who in turn performed two challenges.
-One challenge making people stand up fast after being in supine and the other challenge making people stand up quickly after sitting down.
-In one challenge the following procedure is repeated 3 times. - Start 5 minutes baseline (sitting/ supine). - Start standing up, participant starts moving in response to cue. - End standing up, participant is fully standing. - Stop, after 3 minutes of standing.
+One challenge makes people stand up fast after being supine and the other challenge makes people stand up quickly after sitting down.
+In one challenge the following procedure is repeated 3 times. - Start 5 minutes baseline (sitting/ supine). - Start standing up, and the participant starts moving in response to a cue. - End standing up, the participant is fully standing. - Stop, after 3 minutes of standing.

 The BP and NIRS signals are simultaneously measured during the challenge.
-Due to the lack of data for each subject, 6 drops for each individual, the available data is grouped together.
+Due to the lack of data for each subject, 6 drops for each individual, the available data are grouped.
 Leaving us with 246 BP drops with the corresponding oxygenated and deoxygenated haemoglobin values.

 Figure: Example of the reconstruction based on extracted parameters

-For this reconstruction we use the minimum value between 30 seconds as standing up as the drop and recovery after 15, 20, 30, 40, 50, 60, 120 and 150 seconds.
+For this reconstruction, we use the minimum value between 30 seconds as standing up as the drop and recovery after 15, 20, 30, 40, 50, 60, 120 and 150 seconds.
 The baseline is extracted from the values, centring the plot around 0.
-In the end the parameters will be visualized together with this reconstruction such that the expert can make his/her diagnose with ease.
+In the end, the parameters will be visualized together with this reconstruction such that the expert can make his/her diagnosis with ease.